patrickmallahan/vin-react-starter-kit/README.md

 ### How do I kill the watch process on the Windows command line?
 If you're in Webstorm, click the red x next to the terminal and then hit Alt+F12 to reopen the terminal.
 Unfortunately, Ctrl+C doesn't seem to work on the windows command line.
 (Another reason why I recommend using Git Bash).

+### I can't access the external URL for Browsersync
+To hit the external URL, all devices must be on the same LAN.
+So this means your dev machine needs to be on Wifi (since you likely can't connect any tablet or phone to Ethernet.
+If you dev machine is on wired ethernet, it's on a separate LAN from the Wifi so the two devices won't be able to communicate.

 ##Potential Features Coming Soon...
 * Package.json documentation including scripts
 * Document folder structure using `tree -I 'node_modules|.idea|.git|coverage' -a`